7 Easy Steps to Move In to University

 Moving house can be physically and mentally exhausting.
 Bring some snacks and stay hydrated to keep you energized throughout the day, ready to tackle the next task.

-Don't isolate yourself while you're taking a break - even if you're nervous about meeting new people.
 The first day is always a bit nerve-wracking, but everyone is in the same boat and the nervous atmosphere helps people overcome their shyness.
-So have your snack or drink in the communal kitchen and get to know your flat mates at the same time.

-"Leave your door open when you unpack so you can chat to your flatmates and get to know them."
+so you can chat to your flat mates and get to know them."

 6. Put Security First